dlrice/python-notes/README.md

 #Contents

-i
-iPython notebook to demonstrate how to
+A collection of iPython notebooks to demonstrate how to perform tasks in Python, Pandas, and NumPy.

-* Create a networkx graph from a Pandas DataFrame.
-* Attempting to obtain values of a dictionary with non-existent keys.
+To view these visit [http://nbviewer.ipython.org/github/dlrice/python-notes/](http://nbviewer.ipython.org/github/dlrice/python-notes/)